XeroAPI/xero-php-oauth2/docs/payrollnz/Api/PayrollNzApi.md

 # **createEmployeeLeaveSetup**
 > \XeroAPI\XeroPHP\Models\PayrollNz\EmployeeLeaveSetupObject createEmployeeLeaveSetup($xero_tenant_id, $employee_id, $employee_leave_setup)

-Allows you to set-up leave for a specific employee.
+Creates a leave set-up for a specific employee.
 This is required before viewing, configuring and requesting leave for an employee

 ### Example
 ```php